gotzmann/llama.go/README.md

---server   Start in Server Mode acting as REST API endpoint --host     Host to allow requests from in Server Mode [ localhost by default ] --port     Port listen to in Server Mode [ 8080 by default ] --pods     Maximum pods or units of parallel execution allowed in Server Mode [ single by default ] --threads  Adjust to the number of CPU cores you want to use [ all cores by default ] --context  Context size in tokens [ 1024 by default ] --predict  Number of tokens to predict [ 512 by default ]
+--server   Start in Server Mode acting as REST API endpoint --host     Host to allow requests from in Server Mode [ localhost by default ] --port     Port listen to in Server Mode [ 8080 by default ] --pods     Maximum pods or units of parallel execution allowed in Server Mode [ 1 by default ] --threads  Adjust to the number of CPU cores you want to use [ all cores by default ] --context  Context size in tokens [ 1024 by default ] --predict  Number of tokens to predict [ 512 by default ]